Our Send Offer

 As part of our continual professional development programme, all staff receive training in different areas of Special Educational Needs and Disability and in identifying and supporting these additional needs.
 The SENCO provides support and advice for all staff on the individual needs of particular children in their group.
 We access training for particular conditions as the need arises, including medical needs.
 This may include the ADHD team, the Communication and Autism Team, the School Nurse etc. The SENCO regularly attends city wide training and network meetings

 Staff are trained in using Makaton to support communication.
-All our staff have been trained in Autism level 2 or 3 and Trevor Stewart (SENCO) is our Strategic Lead for Autism and Debbie Coates our Lead Practitioner.
+All our staff have been trained in Autism level 2 or 3.
+Debbie Coates is our Lead Practitioner working with the 3-4 year old children and Helen Cox our Lead Practitioner working with the 2-3 year old children.

 We use a wide variety of resources to support children with their additional needs.
 These include visual timetables, sensory equipment, visual aids and social stories.
 We work closely with outside agencies such as the Sensory Support Service and Wilson Stuart School to ensure that resources support children’s learning and their needs.